ghadasawallha04-collab/orgada-restaurant-system/README.md

 ---

 ## My Role
-- Database design and normalization (ERD, 3NF)
+- Designed and normalized the database (ERD, 3NF)
-- Backend development
-- Frontend integration
+- Developed backend functionalities for the admin side
+- Integrated frontend components for the admin dashboard
-- Writing project documentation and reports
+- Wrote project documentation and technical reports
-- Implementing CRUD operations and reports
+- Implemented CRUD operations and administrative reports

+- هة
+- هة

 ---